MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementConfigurationPolicy.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[SettingInstanceTemplateId <String>]`: Setting instance template id

-TEMPLATEREFERENCE `<IMicrosoftGraphDeviceManagementConfigurationPolicyTemplateReference>`: Policy template reference information
+TEMPLATEREFERENCE <IMicrosoftGraphDeviceManagementConfigurationPolicyTemplateReference>: Policy template reference information
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TemplateFamily <DeviceManagementConfigurationTemplateFamily?>]`: Describes the TemplateFamily for the Template entity
   - `[TemplateId <String>]`: Template id

-## RELATED LINKS

 ## RELATED LINKS